Flowx08/mlops/reports/README.md

 >
 > Answer length: 100-200 words.
 >
-> Example:
-> *We did make use of DVC in the following way: ... .
-In the end it helped us in ... for controlling ... part of our*
-> *pipeline*
->
 > Answer:

 Yes, we did use DVC for managing the data in our project.
 It mostly helped us to share the data between us, since datasets are typically too large to be stored on a Git repository.
+In particular we used it to share the content of the ./data/ folder (containinig the dataset) and the ./models/ folder (containing the trained models parameters).

 In addition to this, DVC is very useful when needing to reproduce experiment, as it can track and store both inputs, dependencies and parameters, and due to its cache system, each team member can selectively access the parts of the data which are needed, instead of having to download the whole thing.